rkruegs123/jax-dna/README.md

 Some next steps:
 - dynamic neighbors
   - have to figure out max interaction radius.
 How to deal with when we have random params?
 Take one big minimum?
+Probably just the maximum of some set of parameters that we can fix...
 - understand smooth fene
 - debug langevin
+  - hpoefully not as slow as nose-hoover. hopefully nose-hoover is particularly slow because of the chaining method
+  - then we could actually test the grad stuff better. with nose hoover, we get the warning that the compiltaion is too slow, etc. this really shouldn't be the case...
 - debug the first pass at parameter optimization
   - to not have to worry about exploding gradients or anything, our first pass can just be optimizing using the *existing* parameters as a starting point
 - little things